Cognigy/WebchatPlugins/plugins/stripe/README.md

-# Push Notification Webchat Plugin
+# Stripe Payments Webchat Plugin

-With this Webchat Plugin you can send custom push notifications to your current ongoing webchat session.
+With this Webchat Plugin one can provide online payments with [Stripe](https://www.stripe.com).

-To execute the webchat plugin in your conversation, whether use a **Say** Node in Cognigy.AI or the **Code** Node, such as in the following example:
+To execute the webchat plugin in a conversation, whether use a **Say** Node in Cognigy.AI or the **Code** Node, such as in the following example:

 ```json
 {